-The pandemic has created a crisis in hospital care on many levels.
-All hospitals have restricted visitation if not banned it outright depending on community spread.
+The pandemic has created a crisis for in-hospital care on many levels.
+All hospitals have restricted visitation if not banned outright depending on community spread.
 So, families must now navigate complex medical issues and a safe discharge to home entirely over the phone.

-When family can be at bedside, they have the opportunity and the time to get to know the doctors and nurses as they round, become familiar with mediation and treatment schedules, get educated about the home care they may have to take on and most importantly advocate for the needs of the patient when going home.
+When family can be at bedside, they have the opportunity and the time to get to know the doctors and nurses as they round, become familiar with medication and treatment schedules, get educated about the home care they may have to take on, and most importantly, advocate for the needs of the patient when going home.

 While hospitals are developing workaround to address the serious gap, it is a work in progress.
 But life doesn’t stop for family caregivers who shoulder the burden of care.
 Given that this current zero or restricted visitation policy will be in place well into the future as the virus is nowhere near under control, what can families do to be proactive in planning for a safe discharge on their end?

 Create A Plan

 Here are the first steps to take to get organized with the goal of a safe discharge from hospital to home:

 - Notebook: Get a notebook and write down everything so information and questions are all in one place.

 - Plan early: Start planning for discharge immediately.
 Hospitals always have a discharge date in mind.
 Ask to speak with the discharge planner starting from the first day a loved one is hospitalized.